Who is eligible for Attendance Allowance?

 - getting dressed

-- getting around indoors; or taking a bath safely.
+- taking a bath safely.

 When completing the form, don’t underestimate your needs.
 Be realistic and note the amount of help needed on bad days, as well as on good ones.
 Things to think about when completing a claim form include the following aspects of day-to-day living.